Where science and compassion cure

 Excess thyroid hormone accelerates most bodily processes and gradually causes the clinical signs that are apparent to most owners.
 The most consistent finding is weight loss secondary to the hyperthyroid cat’s increased rate of metabolism.
 Most cats try to compensate for their weight loss and increased rate of metabolism by eating more (increased appetite).
 In fact, some of these cats have a ravenous appetite and will eat literally anything in sight!
 However, despite the increased food intake, most cats lose weight.
 While the weight loss may happen quickly, it may also be so gradual that some owners will not even realize it has occurred.
 Other signs of hyperthyroidism may include anxiety or nervousness, a rapid, pounding heart rate, muscle weakness, vomiting, diarrhea, increased thirst or urination, heat intolerance (panting), and an unkempt hair coat.
 Over time, untreated or poorly controlled hyperthyroidism leads to deleterious effects on many of the cat's internal organs.
 Heart failure, kidney and liver disease, muscle wasting, chronic emaciation, and/or severe metabolic dysfunction can develop, ultimately leading to death.

 Fortunately, hyperthyroidism is both familiar to veterinarians and relatively easy to diagnose.
 The veterinarian can diagnose hyperthyroidism based on the cat's history, physical examination abnormalities, and results of routine laboratory tests and thyroid hormone tests.
 Most cats have one or two palpable, enlarged thyroid tumors (nodule[s]) in their ventral neck area, an important finding for making the diagnosis.
-Almost all cats will also have clearly high serum thyroid hormone levels, diagnostic for hyperthyroid. in those cats in which the thyroid tumor cannot be palpated or that have only borderline high thyroid concentrations, thyroid imaging (scanning) can be extremely useful in confirming hyperthyroidism.
+Almost all cats will also have clearly high serum thyroid hormone levels, diagnostic for hyperthyroidism.
+In those cats in which the thyroid tumor cannot be palpated or that have only borderline high thyroid concentrations, thyroid imaging (scanning) can be extremely useful in confirming hyperthyroidism (see “Why does my cat need a thyroid scan?" question in the Thyroid Scanning FAQ section below).

 Cat Thyroid Storm: A Hyperthyroid Cat, Before Radioiodine Treatment Click here to watch the video